awslabs/data-on-eks/website/docs/blueprints/distributed-databases/trino.md

 git clone https://github.com/awslabs/data-on-eks.git
 ```

 Navigate into `distributed-databases/trino` and run `install.sh` script.
-By default the script deploys EKS cluster to `us-west-2` region.
-Update `variables.tf` to change the region.
-This is also the time to update any other input variables or make any other changes to the terraform template.
+Enter, when prompted, the region you want to provision the resources to (i.e. `us-west-2`).

 ```bash
 cd data-on-eks/distributed-databases/trino